-They didn’t accept me as one of them and soon nicknamed me, "Fucking Do Goody" shortened to "FDG" because I didn’t attend their wild parties, swear, smoke and often missed the meaning of their sexual banter and innuendos, a working girl’s inverse hierarchy.
+Due to my Catholic background, they didn’t accept me as one of them and soon nicknamed me, "Fucking Do Goody" shortened to "FDG" because I didn’t attend their wild parties, swear, smoke and often missed the meaning of their sexual banter and innuendos, a working girl’s inverse hierarchy.
 Worse, I worked hard to meet and exceed alignment quotas which made me an "FDG" nerd.

 A Filipino woman, Penny, was the only one to initially befriend me.
 She was married to an old Filipino man with a bald head and big, jolly belly who could pass as a Filipino Buddha.
-I learned US navy ships used men from the Philippines as, onboard ship cooks.
+I learned US navy ships used men from the Philippines as onboard ship cooks.
 While they were not in US military service, they earned a pension and got US citizenship at retirement.

 She told the others.